yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-tcr/index.md

 The next project [Rodrigo](https://github.com/ReinUsesLisp) is working on is the `Buffer Cache Rewrite`.
 This work promises to solve more rendering issues (for example font rendering problems) and seriously improve performance, especially on memory bandwidth starved hardware like integrated GPUs.

-That's all folks!
-That's the overview for the Texture Cache Rewrite.
-Please report any bugs or problems you face with this new feature on our [Discord server](https://discord.gg/u77vRWY) or on our [Forums!](https://community.citra-emu.org/c/yuzu-support/)
+And with that, our overview of the Texture Cache Rewrite is finished!
+Please report any bugs or problems you face with this new feature on our [Discord server](https://discord.gg/u77vRWY) or on our [Forums.](https://community.citra-emu.org/c/yuzu-support/)

 {{< imgs
     "./ugg.png| HONK"